Genco Shipping & Trading Limited (GNK) stock is nearly perfect except the valuation - The Dwinnex

 Dividends & Splits

-GNK’s forward annual dividend rate is 2.00, up from 0.08 a year ago.
-Against a Trailing Annual Dividend Yield of 0.51%, it implies a Forward Annual Dividend Yield of 16.83%.
-The current Payout Ratio is 73.30% for GNK, which recently paid a dividend on Mar 13, 2023 with an ex-dividend date of Nov 17, 2022.
+With its trailing 12-month dividend rate of 2.57, GNK has a forward annual dividend rate of 2.00.
+Against a Trailing Annual Dividend Yield of 17.40%, it implies a Forward Annual Dividend Yield of 17.00%.
+The current Payout Ratio is 73.30% for GNK, which recently paid a dividend on Mar 13, 2023 with an ex-dividend date of Mar 05, 2023.
 Stock splits for the company last occurred on Jul 07, 2016 when the company split stock in a 1:10 ratio.

 Earnings Estimates

-Current recommendations for the stock of the company come from 9 analysts.
+The firm’s stock currently is rated by 9 analysts.
 On average, analysts expect EPS of $0.64 for the current quarter, with a high estimate of $0.77 and a low estimate of $0.57, while EPS last year was $1.99.
 The consensus estimate for the next quarter is $0.32, with high estimates of $0.71 and low estimates of $0.03.

 Analysts are recommending an EPS of between $3.81 and $3.64 for the fiscal current year, implying an average EPS of $3.7.
 EPS for the following year is $2.75, with 9 analysts recommending between $3.42 and $2.06.